 Filtering by Protocol

-To restricts the capture to a particular protocol, specify the protocol as a filter.
-For example, to capture only the UDP traffic you would use:
+To restrict the capture to a particular protocol, specify the protocol as a filter.
+For example, to capture only the UDP traffic, you would run:

 sudo tcpdump -n udp